osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysis.md

 The generated fault tree for our **GPS.basic** example is shown below.
 The **powersupply1** and **network** components contribute an **error event** and **error source** respectively, which were shown in the trace as dependent events.
 Those events have been moved up to become subevents under the top-level system event connected via an OR gate.

+> Note that in a flow-based fault tree the occurrence probability of an outgoing error propagation consists of the occurrence probability of all error events within the the root system parts as well as any incoming error propagation.

 ![GPS flow-based FTA](images/GPS-Basic-FaultTree.png "GPS flow-based FTA")